Pet Diagnostics in Sharon

-If your pet is ill, injured, or needs to be examined prior to their surgical procedure, we may need to run diagnostics to make a more comprehensive evaluation of their overall health.
+If your pet is ill, injured, or needs to be examined prior to their surgical procedure, we may need to run pet diagnostics to make a more comprehensive evaluation of their overall health.
 An exam is often just the first step towards making a diagnosis, and can only tell us so much on its own.
-If your pet is very sick and you’re not sure why, our compassionate veterinary staff will use every resource available to understand the problem and find the best treatment.
+When your pet is very sick and you’re not sure why, our compassionate veterinary staff will use every resource available to understand the problem and find the best treatment.
 We believe our patients deserve nothing less than to be treated as if they were our very own family members.

 - In-house laboratory diagnostics